 When an accident happens, it is important to not lay blame on anyone.
 Determining liability will depend on the circumstances of the situation, which is why it is important to contact a Cincinnati bicycle accident lawyer after a crash.
 Your attorney can gather witness statements, review accident and medical reports, recreate the scene of the crash, investigate the at-fault party’s driving history, and much more.

-While personal injury protection may be used to cover damages, a skilled legal professional can complete the process for you and file a lawsuit to ensure you are receiving the maximum amount of compensation you are entitled.
+To claim for a bicycle accident, you should reach out to an experienced attorney to discuss your case.
+A skilled legal professional can complete the process for you and file a lawsuit to ensure you are receiving the maximum amount of compensation you are entitled to.